SSpzcee/Asunder-PHB/phb/md/Wounds.md

 ### **\- (1 \- 30\) Punctured Cavity (Torso)**

 The body has several cavities, areas where specific internal organs are housed and kept together.
-One of them has been pierced and now has a hole in it, which is filling up with blood, inflicting Needling 5, Stun 5, and \-3 to Fatigue Checks.
+One of them has been pierced and now has a hole in it, inflicting Needling 5.
 What’s worse is that every injury you take afterward causes your body to naturally tense up, aggravating the injury and causing noticeable pain, causing any future Needling status effect gained while you have this wound to also inflict an equivalent amount of Stun.

 ### **\- (31 \- 60\) Organ Hemorrhage (Abdomen)**

 Your abdomen happens to have several internal organs all closely packed together.
 While space-saving, it also happens to mean that if you're hit there, one of them is bound to be injured in some form or fashion, and that's exactly what happened.
 What that boils down to is that you're bleeding.
 A lot.
-You take Needling 6 and Bleed 6, and your Bleed will not be reduced until your Needling Severity reaches 0\.
+You take Needling 6 and Bleed 4, and your Bleed will not be reduced until your Needling Severity reaches 0\.

 ### **\- (61 \- 80\) Joint Pierced (Arm)**

 One of your arm's joints has been struck and is now filling with blood and becoming inflamed.
 It makes it much harder to properly manipulate the appendage, on top of the very strange and unnerving sensation you get when you move the arm and can feel the collected blood sloshing around.

-You take Needling 4 and Paralysis 1 for so long as you have a Needling Status Condition.
-From now on, you will have a Paralysis Status Condition of a Severity equal to (Needling/4).
+You take Needling 4 and from now on, you will have a Paralysis Status Condition of a Severity equal to (Needling/5).

 ### **\- (81 \- 100\) Joint Pierced (Leg)**

 Though they missed fracturing your knee cap, they still managed to pierce the joint itself, and it's now collecting (and leaking) blood which isn't supposed to be there.
 Like many wounds, on its own it isn't so bad, but when aggravated, it becomes very problematic.

 You take Needling 5 and receive a penalty to your movement speed equal to (Needling \* 3)%.
-Finally, this Wound applies a \-2 penalty to defensive rolls for every 15% it reduces your movement speed.
+Finally, this Wound applies a \-1 penalty to defensive rolls for every 15% it reduces your movement speed.

 ## **Piercing (Severe)**